jsookikian/massdrop-project/README.md

 # Installation
-This project depends on >python3.0 and virtualenv being installed
+This project depends on >python3.0, virtualenv, and redis  being installed

 Clone the repo
 ```